This article is part of a larger series on Business Financing.

 Current assets include any balance sheet assets convertible to cash within 90 days.
 Some examples of current assets are:

 - Cash: Cash consists of funds held in checking, savings, any coins or currency, petty cash, and any money orders and bank drafts.

 - Cash equivalents: Cash equivalents include short-term investments, such as treasury bills, money market funds, government bonds, commercial paper, and any other marketable securities that can be liquidated easily.

 - Accounts receivable (A/R): This includes a company’s outstanding invoices, as well as money the company has yet to collect from customers, in exchange for delivered goods or services.
 These are typically due within 90 days, making them highly convertible to cash.

-What’s Not Included in Current Assets
+What’s Excluded From Current Assets

 - Property: Any buildings, land, or other real property held by a business aren’t factored in the quick ratio.